 3. Thyme Oil:Thyme is a fragrant herb that is widely used in medicine, therapies, and cooking.
-Thyme is known to have good antiviral, antibacterial and antiseptic properties besides being effective in relieving stress, boosting immunity and heart health.
+Thyme is known to have good antiviral, antibacterial and antiseptic properties.
+Effective in relieving stress, boosting immunity and heart health.
 Because of its powerful antibacterial properties, thyme is often found in commercial cleaning products that are eco-friendly.

 PRECAUTIONS YOU SHOULD TAKE WHEN USING ESSENTIAL OILS FOR COLDS AND FLU RELIEF

-Remember that essential oils with a citrus note are sensitizing and phototoxic, so use these oils sparingly, especially if you are going outdoors.
+Remember that essential oils with a citrus note are sensitizing and phototoxic.
+Use these oils sparingly, especially if you are going outdoors.

-Although reactions are rare with proper use, always perform a patch test before using a new essential oil to ensure you will not have an allergic response to it.
+Although reactions are rare with proper use.
+Always perform a patch test before using a new essential oil to ensure you'll not have an allergic response.

 For Immune Support: